Staincliffe CE Junior School

 Music

-Over the course of the year, Year 6 will be covering a unit of music from Charanga called Happy by Pharrell Williams - a Pop song with a Soul influence about being happy.
+Over the course of the year, Year 6 will be covering a unit of music from Charanga.
+All the learning is focused around one song: Happy by Pharrell Williams - a Pop song with a Soul influence about being happy.
 What makes you happy?

 PSHE